 5. Do I need to first file a complaint with HR?

-If an employer has declined to hire an applicant for racial purposes or an employer discriminates against an employee, prior to filing a discrimination complaint, there might be no need to go to human resources.
+If an employer has declined to hire an applicant for racial purposes or an employer discriminates against an employee before filing a discrimination complaint, there might be no need to go to human resources.
 However, it may be appropriate or advised to guide a complaint to a supervisor or human resources office before filing a lawsuit, depending on the form of discrimination or abuse involved.

-If a co-worker or other non-supervisor is involved in workplace abuse, the employer can only be responsible if the employer was incompetent.
+If a co-worker or other non-supervisor is involved in workplace abuse, the employer can only be responsible if the employer is incompetent.
 This implies the employer needs to: